doddatpivotal/tkg-lab-e2e-adaptation/docs/02-tbs-base-install.md

 >Note: Ensure you have logged into harbor registry with your local docker daemon.
 >Note: Ensure you have also logged into Tanzu Network registry (registry.pivotal.io) with your Tanzu Network credentials.

+>Note: Ensure you have also logged into Tanzu Network registry (registry.pivotal.io) with your Tanzu Network credentials.

 ```bash
 tar xvf ~/Downloads/build-service-1.0.3.tar -C /tmp
 kbld relocate -f /tmp/images.lock --lock-output /tmp/images-relocated.lock --repository $TBS_REPOSITORY